arustyt/wled-tools/doc/WLED_presets.md

     sx: 125
   transition: 7
 ```
-In this case preset ids 0, 1, 2 and 3 are hard-coded.
+In this case preset ids 0, 1, and 2 are hard-coded.
 The remainder will be assigned during processing.

+#### Presets YAML File Structure #3 - The Hybrid Structure

-It is also possible to combine the two structures.
-The following combines the previous examples, using the original
+It is also possible to combine the structures #1 and #2 into a hybrid structure.
+The following combines the previous
-structure for the hard-coded presets and the alternate structure for the presets without assigned ids.
+examples, using the original structure for the hard-coded presets and the alternate structure for the presets
+without assigned ids.

 ```yaml
 defaults: